jatinjan/GridFlow_Australia_Perth/replit.md

-# Grid Flow Website - Power Engineering Solutions
+# GridFlow Website - Power Engineering Solutions

 ## Overview

-Grid Flow is a professional power engineering website built as a full-stack application showcasing comprehensive electrical infrastructure and power systems engineering services.
+GridFlow is a professional power engineering website built as a full-stack application showcasing comprehensive electrical infrastructure and power systems engineering services.
 The project implements a modern, responsive design based on a Figma prototype, featuring a complete company website with service offerings, portfolio showcase, and contact functionality.
 The application serves as both a marketing platform and lead generation tool for a new power engineering consultancy founded by industry veterans with 15+ years of proven expertise.

 ## User Preferences